-From an architectural point of view, RPE and RPF are tackled through two double-branch CNNs, each of which is specialized in estimating and forecasting joints in 3D world-coordinates.
-The first branch is composed of a vision-based backbone originally developed for Human Pose Estimation~\cite{andriluka20142d} (HPE), while the second one is obtained by exploiting a motion encoder based on Gated Recurrent Units (GRU), that processes a sequence of past joint locations.
-The 3D world-coordinate locations of each robot joint are given in output in real-time, leveraging the recent Semi-Perspective Decoupled Heatmaps (SPDH)~\cite{simoni2022semi} as intermediate representation of poses.
-To train the model, an MSE-based double loss is used to optimize both the current pose and the future poses.
+From an architectural point of view, PE and PF are tackled through two double-branch CNNs, each specialized in estimating and forecasting joints in 3D world coordinates.
+The first branch is composed of a backbone originally developed for Human Pose Estimation~\cite{andriluka20142d} (HPE), while the second one is obtained by exploiting a motion encoder based on a recurrent neural network, that processes a sequence of past joint locations.
+The 3D world-coordinate locations of each joint are given in output in real-time, leveraging the recent Semi-Perspective Decoupled Heatmaps (SPDH)~\cite{simoni2022semi} as an intermediate representation of poses.
+To train the model, a double loss is used to optimize both the current pose and the future poses.
 This is justified by the fact that we want the forecasting loss to influence and improve the estimate at the current timestep.